 The city wasn’t always welcoming in Chatterjee’s films.
 In Do Ladke Dono Kadke (1979), Amol Palekar and Asrani play small-time thieves who kidnap the child of a rich businessman out of despair.
 In Kamla Ki Maut (1989), the death of an unmarried woman who is pregnant sets off questions that reverberate through her housing complex.

-Chatterjee preferred to walk on the light side.
+But Chatterjee mostly preferred to walk on the light side.
 Along with Hrishikesh Mukherjee, Sai Paranjpye and Basu Bhattacharya, Chatterjee carved out a path that allowed Hindi cinema to move away from its obsessions with glamour, love between impossibly good-looking people, violence and nationalism.
 The influence of these filmmakers on future directors, from Mani Ratnam to Shoojit Sircar, cannot be overstated.
 By putting actors who looked like they lived next door to us on the screen, the directors provided a welcome foil to the impossible oomph and plasticky feel of the average potboiler.

 Chatterjee’s stories were drawn from the economic class to which he belonged.
 In his films, this version of middle India emerged as sometimes crooked, often funny, but always hopeful.
 Mumbai, the city with a seething middle class, churned out some of the most ordinary-special stories and faces.